Safeguarding

 We will review this statement and our policy annually.

-If you have any concerns for a child or adult, then contact one of the following who have been approved as Safeguarding Officers for this place of worship/organisation via the following email:
+If you have any concerns for a child or adult, please contact one of the following who have been approved as Safeguarding Officers for this organisation via the following emails: